 Abstract:

-in vitro protein digestibility of these flours for infants was assessed.
-The objective was to compare the properties and digestibility of the first heart-milled flours, and using digestibility as the primary criterion while considering flour quality characteristics, identify wheat flour raw materials suitable for infant cereal complementary foods.
-The results indicated that the ash, protein, and gluten contents of the flours obtained from the front - end heart milling process were relatively low.
+in vitro protein digestibility of these flours for infants and young children was assessed.
+The objective was to compare the properties and digestibility of the first-pass reduction flours, and using digestibility as the primary criterion while considering flour quality characteristics, identify wheat flour raw materials suitable for infant cereal complementary foods.
+The results indicated that the ash, protein, and gluten contents of these first-pass reduction flours were relatively low.
 For 1M

 1, 1M